 - Transfer to a large mixing bowl.

-- Now heat a griddle and pour a ladle of the batter on it and spread it in a circular motion forming a thin circle.
-Smear a little oil around it.
-Cook evenly on both sides.
+- Now heat a tawa/griddle and pour a ladle of the batter on it and spread it in a circular motion forming a thin circle.
+Smear a little vegan ghee around it.

 Leave a Reply